Introduction to Utilization Management

 Several aspects influence the legal concerns of utilization management, such as patient confidentiality, improper conduct, and patient rights.
 First and foremost, utilization management nurses must understand the Health Insurance Portability and Accountability Act (HIPAA) and their facility’s policies and procedures regarding patient confidentiality (3).
 The nurse must be clear about with which parties the patient’s information can be shared, how the information may be transmitted, and how and when any potential information breaches must be reported (3).

 Additionally, if a payor’s request for information does not adhere to HIPAA policies, the nurse should question this.
 As a mandatory reporter, the nurse should report to law enforcement any concerns about public health, child and elder abuse, births, and deaths (8).
-UM nurses are also required to report improper conduct, such as fraud and waste (8).
+UM nurses must also report improper conduct, such as fraud and waste (8).
 If the nurse suspects improper conduct, they should report it to their employer and the U.S. Office of the Inspector General (OIG) (1).

 Utilization management nurses must also endorse the rights of hospitalized patients, including maintaining a safe environment that is free from exploitation, neglect, and verbal, mental, physical, and sexual abuse.
 Patient care must be free from discrimination based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex or sexual orientation, and gender identity or expression.
 Patients on a police hold, those admitted to psychiatric units, victims of neglect and abuse, and those who discharge themselves against medical advice (AMA) require special considerations, and the UM nurse must be aware of the laws surrounding these circumstances (1, 8).

 When managing denials during a utilization review, the nurse may need to refer the case to a physician advisor.
 The physician advisor reviews the case and collaborates with the attending physician to determine the patient’s acuity, severity of illness, and level of care required.
 When a payor denies a patient claim, a notification is sent to the patient and affected providers that provides a denial rationale, subsequent steps, strategies for appealing the denial, payor contact information, and other information required by law.
-Patients have a legal right to understand why their claim was denied and how to appeal the denial (1).
+Patients have a legal right to understand why their claim was denied and how to appeal it (1).

 Ask yourself...